-Full Frame is proud to present the A&E IndieFilms Speakeasy for the seventh year in a row in 2017.
+Full Frame is proud to present the A&E IndieFilms Speakeasy for the eighth year in a row in 2018.
 The A&E IndieFilms Speakeasy hosts a number of panel conversations over the course of the festival that are free and open to the public.
 The Speakeasy offers a casual setting where a small audience can listen to industry leaders take on topics that are at the heart of the documentary community today.

 The A&E IndieFilms Speakeasy feature spirited and engaging discussions and debates between professionals working at the highest levels, both on stage and with the audience.
 This not-to-be missed series of conversations takes place on Friday and Saturday at the Durham Hotel.

 2018 Speakeasy Conversations

 Running with Scissors

 Esteemed documentary film editors come together to discuss their essential role in the storytelling process.
 How do editors choose projects?
 When should an editor come on board?
 How do editors communicate with directors about where their own ethics lie?
 This conversation examines the multi-layered issues that editors confront.

 Penelope Falk, STEP

 Carla Gutierrez, RBG